schism-dev/schism/docs/getting-started/grid-generation.md

 UG modelling starts with grid generation, and the latter is often an **iterative** process.
 Here lies the greatest strength and challenges of using an UG model like SCHISM.
 Fortunately the gridgen tools have come a long way since 2000s and at the moment we are routinely generating large UGs with millions of nodes and ever higher resolution, all within a few hours (after the Digital Elevation Model (DEM) has been assembled).

 !!!note
-    We will only cover SCHISM specific aspects of gridgen using SMS [aquaveo.com](https://aquaveo.com) in this chapter; you are referred to schism.wiki for other info related to DEM preparation etc. Please also refer to [Dr. Wood’s thesis](http://ccrm.vims.edu/yinglong/wiki_files/Wood_MScThesis_2012-SMS-WMS-Chesapeake&DelawareBays-Grid.pdf) for some insight info on using SMS.
+    We will only cover SCHISM specific aspects of gridgen using [SMS](https://aquaveo.com) in this chapter; you are referred to schism.wiki for other info related to DEM preparation etc. Please also refer to [Dr. Wood’s thesis](http://ccrm.vims.edu/yinglong/wiki_files/Wood_MScThesis_2012-SMS-WMS-Chesapeake&DelawareBays-Grid.pdf) for some insight info on using SMS.

 !!!important
     One important point to remember is that grid generation for SCHISM always starts from raw high-resolution DEMs; do NOT use computational grids from another model as DEM.